TekuConcept/nestjs-csurf/README.md

 ### Guard Options

-Gate options are, well, optional.
+Guard options are, well, optional.
 That being said, there are two levels where options are applied: global and local.
-Where local options are not provided, the guard defaults to the global settings.
+Where local options are not provided, the guard defaults to the global configuration.

 Applying options globally: